National results on churchgoers' experience of faith, worship and belonging during the pandemic.

 We can see from these results that growth in faith happens when we are in community.
 The period of isolation where churches could not gather together face-to-face did impact church attenders' growth in faith through their local church, with fewer attenders affirming that 'my church nurtured my faith’.
 However, while worship gatherings were limited, we do also see how church attenders responded to the pandemic, maintaining small group gatherings for spiritual and personal support.
 These smaller faith-nurture groups saw an increase in participation.

-A practical workshop exploring your 2021 NCLS results and resources
+Two sessions to choose from on 20 April: Free webinar workshop on your 2021 NCLS results and resources

 Innovating during COVID-19 restrictions